Absolutely Fabulous: The Movie: Filming

-Principal photography began on 12 October 2015 in South of France.
+Principal photography began on 12 October 2015 in London.
+Additional filming took place in the South of France, with locations including the Hôtel Martinez in Cannes, the Grand-Hôtel du Cap-Ferrat in Saint-Jean-Cap-Ferrat, the Palais Bulles in Théoule-sur-Mer, and Villefranche-sur-Mer.

 The BBC and Fox Searchlight subsequently released a promotional image of Saunders and Lumley in character on a yacht.
 Along with Sawalha, Whitfield and Horrocks, Kathy Burke was confirmed to be reprising her role as Magda, and Kate Moss, Emma Bunton and Lulu would appear in guest roles as themselves, as they had in the TV series.
 The cameo appearances of Harry Styles, Kelly Hoppen and Kim Kardashian were also announced as filming began.
 Multiple other celebrity cameos were announced during production, culminating with a 60-name list released in April 2016.
-Deadline Hollywoods Ali Jaafar wrote of the film's plot in October 2015: "Edina and Patsy are still oozing glitz and glamour, living the high life they are accustomed to; shopping, drinking and clubbing their way around London’s trendiest hotspots.
-Blamed for a major incident at an uber fashionable launch party, they become entangled in a media storm and are relentlessly pursued by the paparazzi.
-Fleeing penniless to the glamorous playground of the super-rich, the French Riviera, they hatch a plan to make their escape permanent and live the high life forevermore!"

-Controversy

-In December 2015, the film sparked controversy and accusations of racism when it was announced that white Scottish comedian Janette Tough would be playing a Japanese character named Huki Muki.
-Korean-American comedian Margaret Cho accused the film of "yellowface", which she described as "when white people portray Asian people.
-And unfortunately it's happening in this film."
-Upon release of the film it became apparent that the character was not, in fact, Japanese but Scottish.
-When asked about the controversy, Saunders replied that "the whole film is about people being what they're not, Huki Muki is a brand, she is the designer and she looks a bit Japanese, but the moment she opens her mouth she's from Glasgow.
-There's no yellow makeup..."

-Music and soundtrack
+Music

 On 10 June 2016, Australian singer Kylie Minogue released a cover version of the series' theme song "This Wheel's on Fire" as the official theme for the film.
 The soundtrack, which also includes songs from Paloma Faith (whose "Ready for the Good Life" appears in the film's trailer), La Roux, Jason Derulo, Eartha Kitt, Nancy Sinatra, Santigold and others, was released on 1 July 2016 via Rhino Records.
-It debuted at number 38 on the ARIA Albums Chart in Australia on 6 August.
+It reached number 49 on the UK Compilation Chart and number 38 on the ARIA Albums Chart in Australia.

 Release

-Premiere, theatrical release and home media

 Absolutely Fabulous: The Movie had its world premiere at the Odeon Leicester Square in London on 29 June 2016.
 The film was released theatrically in the United Kingdom on 1 July 2016 by 20th Century Fox, and was subsequently released in the UK on DVD and Blu-ray on 5 December 2016.
 In the United States, it was released in select theaters on 22 July 2016 by Fox Searchlight Pictures.